GabrielPichardoA/VMCurrencyUI/README.md

 Run `npm install` on the root of VMCurrencyUI project to install node packages that could not be installed.

+## IMPORTANT

-IMPORTANT: ensure you have VMCurrencyAPI project up and running before opening the UI Project.
+Ensure you have VMCurrencyAPI project up and running before opening the UI Project.

 ## Development server